 "Trust us, the API returned it" is not enough.

-"Here is the location receipt, the retained verification material, the timestamp, the signing-material identifier, and the retained operational evidence" is a better foundation.
+"Here is the location record, the retained verification material, the timestamp, the signing-material identifier, and the retained operational evidence" is a better foundation.

 That is the direction GeoClear is building toward.